StoyanDimitrov/pontoon-enchanced/README.md

 ### Select Single Word Translations
 This selects (on focus) the content of the text field if there is a string of characters without space in between them.

-### Name of the Current Project in the Tab
-Adds the name of the current project to tab title.
-Convenient if several projects are opened simultaneously.